OfficeDev/TrainingContent/O3653/O3653-8 Deep Dive into the Office 365 Unified API/Lab.md

 1. Look at the files in your OneDrive for Business. *This assumes you have at least some files within your OneDrive for Business account... if not the payload returned with be empty*:
 	1. Within the Fiddler **Composer** tab...
-	1. Set the endpoint URL to **https://graph.microsoft.com/beta/me/drive/root/children**
+	1. Set the endpoint URL to **https://graph.microsoft.com/v1.0/me/drive/root/children**
 	1. Leave the same HTTP headers in place & click the **Execute** button.
 	1. Select the session you just created and click the **Inspectors** tab.
 Look at the results that came back to find information about the files within your OneDrive for Business account.

 1. Now, see how you can query for any user's information provided you have access to it.
 	1. Within the Fiddler **Composer** tab...
-	1. Set the endpoint URL to the following, replacing the `{tenant-id}` and `{userPrincipalName}` with the values for your tenant: **https://graph.microsoft.com/beta/{tenant-id}/users/{userPrincipalName}**
+	1. Set the endpoint URL to the following, replacing the `{tenant-id}` and `{userPrincipalName}` with the values for your tenant: **https://graph.microsoft.com/v1.0/{tenant-id}/users/{userPrincipalName}**
 	1. Leave the same HTTP headers in place & click the **Execute** button.
 	1. Select the session you just created and click the **Inspectors** tab.
 Look at the results and notice you are now seeing the details of a user within your Azure AD directory!

 1. Next, try something the app has not been created access to.
 In the first exercise the app was not given access to Office 365 groups.
 Try to access a property on groups to see the error that is returned:
 	1. Within the Fiddler **Composer** tab...
-	1. Set the endpoint URL to the following, replacing the `{tenant-id}` and `{userPrincipalName}` with the values for your tenant: **https://graph.microsoft.com/beta/{tenant-id}/users/{userPrincipalName}/memberOf**
+	1. Set the endpoint URL to the following, replacing the `{tenant-id}` and `{userPrincipalName}` with the values for your tenant: **https://graph.microsoft.com/v1.0/{tenant-id}/users/{userPrincipalName}/memberOf**
 	1. Leave the same HTTP headers in place & click the **Execute** button.
 	1. Select the session you just created and click the **Inspectors** tab.
 Notice the request generated a HTTP 403 error with a error message of *Insufficient privileges to complete the operation.*

-In this exercise, you used the raw REST API interface of the Unified API to interact with the different capabilities.
+In this exercise, you used the raw REST API interface of the Microsoft Graph API to interact with the different capabilities.

-## Exercise 3: Use the Unified API .NET SDK in an Native Client Application
+## Exercise 3: Use the Microsoft Graph API in an Native Client Application
-In this exercise, you will use the Unified API's .NET SDK within a Windows 8.1 application.
+In this exercise, you will use the Microsoft Graph API's within a Windows 10 application.

 ### Create a Native Client Application in Azure AD
-*Your custom Windows 8.1 application must be registered as an application in Azure AD in order to work, so we will do that now.*
+*Your custom Windows 10 application must be registered as an application in Azure AD in order to work, so we will do that now.*

 1. Within a browser, navigate to the **Azure Management Portal**: https://manage.windowsazure.com
 1. Enter the email address and password of an account that have permissions to manage the directory of the Azure AD tenant (e.g. admin@sample.onmicrosoft.com).